 Learning Portuguese?
 Check out our free placement test to see how your level measures up!

 RTP Antena 1

 If having Portuguese playing in the background is what you are looking for then RTP Antena 1 might just be perfect.
 This is a public radio station keeping you up to date with the latest news stories from Portugal, interspersed with the occasional blast of music and weather reports.
 The presenters are all clearly spoken, so don’t panic if your very first listen leaves you understanding little!
 This is a 24-hour radio station meaning you can tune in whenever is convenient for you.

 Alternatively, if you are looking for short bursts of Portuguese to fit into your routine, scroll through the website.
 There are broadcasts on sport, entertainment, science, and everything else you can think of!
 To give you an example try this story on children not getting enough time to play.
 There is a short video and a piece of text meaning you get to practice listening and reading all in one short story.
 RTP Antena 1 is a great resource for Portuguese learners!

 Nelo e Idália

-Nelo e Idália is a great show for learning Portuguese with if you enjoy comedy.
+Nelo e Idália is a great show for learning Portuguese if you enjoy comedy.
 It is a sitcom following the everyday adventures of Nelo and Idália, complete with canned audience laughter in all the good parts.
 Both characters speak clearly so are easy to follow; by the end of a thirty-minute episode you will probably have picked up at least some of the jokes!